jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/concerts-without-my-music/2022/2022-02-13-mizzou-lanzilotti.md

 tags:
   - 2022
   - switch
+  - new
 ---

-the [Switch~ Ensemble] is in residence at the University of Missouri for two performances of [Switch~] repertoire and student works.
+The [Switch~ Ensemble] is in residence at the University of Missouri for two performances of [Switch~] repertoire and student works.